-Key risk (title and description, including cause and Risk type Objective/ thematic Impact (Low 1-2 Likelihood (Low 1-2 Action plan Summary potential consequence) area affected by the risk Medium 3 High 4-5) Medium 3 High 4-5) Description (mitigating measures) Owner Deadline General Note Next to the risks detailed below, the KIC has put in place some general policies e.g. on Fraud, Conflicts of Interest and a Code of Good Conduct (see Chapter 5).
-In addition to those and the below described risks, the KIC will be alert at all times, exchange with other KICs and take additional action if indicated.
-Failure to identify challenging technologies relevant for the KIC's Calls for Proposals Cause: tools to identify innovation hotspots do not prove efficient, e.g. due to delays in setting up the underlying structures or failure to encourage active exchange on the OIP Consequences: the KIC misses an opportunity to provide relevant information to its partners and may struggle in strategic priority setting and focusing its call activities 182 All SOs 3 2 Identification of underlying issues by interviewing partners Improvement of the digital tools with regards to relevance of data inputs and results of partner feedback (e.g. usability, sources, frequency or alike) Feeding in ad-hoc additional material into the "Enabling Technologies Radar" to improve its performance Possibly dedicated Partner workshop to bridge gaps in a timely perspective Directors of Innovation and KIC MT continuous KIC not able to mobilise disruptive ideas and initiatives from within the KIC ecosystem Cause: lack of participation and support by highly innovative actors and Start-ups; short project duration and relatively low project size restrict type of initiatives Consequences: mainly incremental innovation at the expense of disruptive and impactful innovation 4 & 5 SO3 (network collabo- ration), SO2 (successful solutions in Activities) 4 2 Request frequent partner feedback to diagnose the main barriers and analyse shortcomings.
+Key risk (title and description, including cause and Risk I type 24 Objective/ thematic area Impact (Low 1-2 Likelihood (Low 1-2 Action plan Summary potential consequence) type affected by the risk Medium 3 High 4-5) Medium 3 High 4-5) Description (mitigating measures) Owner Deadline General Note e general policies e.g. on Fraud, Conflicts of Interest and a Code of Good Co e alert at all times, exchange with other KICs and take additional action if in oter 5).
+In Failure to identify challenging technologies relevant for the KIC's Calls for Proposals Cause: tools to identify innovation hotspots do not prove efficient, e.g. due to delays in setting up the underlying structures or failure to encourage active exchange on the OIP Consequences: the KIC misses an opportunity to provide relevant information to its partners and may struggle in strategic priority setting and focusing its call activities 182 All SOs 3 2 Identification of underlying issues by interviewing partners Improvement of the digital tools with regards to relevance of data inputs and results of partner feedback (e.g. usability, sources, frequency or alike) Feeding in ad-hoc additional material into the "Enabling Technologies Radar" to improve its performance Possibly dedicated Partner workshop to bridge gaps in a timely perspective Directors of Innovation and KIC MT continuous KIC not able to mobilise disruptive ideas and initiatives from within the KIC ecosystem Cause : lack of participation and support by highly innovative actors and Start-ups; short project duration and relatively low project size restrict type of initiatives Consequences : mainly incremental innovation at the expense of disruptive and impactful innovation 4 & 5 SO3 (network collabo- ration), SO2 (successful solutions in Activities) 4 2 Request frequent partner feedback to diagnose the main barriers and analyse shortcomings.
 Exchange with other KICs to learn from similar experiences and ways to overcome them Launch ad-hoc communication and dissemination activities to encourage and motivate (e.g. best practice promotion) Consider additional instruments to award added value and continuation of Activities beyond project durations in CfP evaluations Connect to leadership of CLCs/RIS hubs to discuss reasons for lack of participation Directors of Education, Business Creation and Inno- vation, KIC MT continuous

-$^{20}$ 1 = External Environment (Macro-environment, political decisions and priorities outside the KIC, external partners)
+24 1 = External Environment (Macro-environment, political decisions and priorities outside the KIC, external partners)

-2 = Planning, Processes and Systems (Macro-environment, operational processes, financial processes, budget allocation, IT and other support systems)
+^{2 =} Planning, Processes and Systems (Macro-environment, operational processes, financial processes, budget allocation, IT and other support systems)

-3 = People & Organisation (Human Resources, Ethics and organisational behaviour, Internal organisation, Security of staff, buildings and equipment)

-4 = Legality and regulatory aspects (Legality & regularity, fraud)
+^{3 =} People & Organisation (Human Resources, Ethics and organisational behaviour, Internal organisation, Security of staff, buildings and equipment) 4 = Legality and regulatory aspects (Legality & regularity, fraud)

-5 = Communication & Information (Communication methods and channels, Quality and timeliness of communication)
+^{5 =} Communication & Information (Communication methods and channels, Quality and timeliness of communication)